unixorn/awesome-zsh-plugins/README.md

 * [unixorn/rake-completion.zshplugin](https://github.com/unixorn/rake-completion.zshplugin) - Add tab completion for rakefile targets
 * [ascii-soup/zsh-url-highlighter](https://github.com/ascii-soup/zsh-url-highlighter) - A plugin for the zsh syntax highlighter that turns URLs green if they respond with a "good" status, and red otherwise.
 Useful for checking URL typos.
 * [zsh-users/zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) - Add syntax highlighting to your zsh.
 Make sure you load this _before_ zsh-users/zsh-history-substring-search or they will both break.
+* [jocelynmallon/zshmarks](https://github.com/jocelynmallon/zshmarks) - A port of Bashmarks (by Todd Werth), a simple command line bookmarking plugin, for oh-my-zsh

 ## Themes